pdolezal/net.yetamine.checks/README.md

 ## Licensing ##

-The whole content of this repository is icensed under the [CC BY-SA 4.0][CC-BY-SA] license.
-Contributions are accepted only under the same licensing terms, under the terms of [CC BY 4.0][CC-BY], or under a public domain license (like [CC0][CC0], so that the work based on the contributions might be published under the CC BY-SA license terms.
+The whole content of this repository is licensed under the [CC BY-SA 4.0][CC-BY-SA] license.
+Contributions are accepted only under the same licensing terms, under the terms of [CC BY 4.0][CC-BY], or under a public domain license (like [CC0][CC0]), so that the work based on the contributions might be published under the CC BY-SA license terms.

 [CC-BY-SA]:  http://creativecommons.org/licenses/by-sa/4.0/
 [CC-BY]:     http://creativecommons.org/licenses/by/4.0/